Sic bo

-Sic bo (骰寶), also known as tai sai (大細), dai siu (大小), big and small or hi-lo, is an unequal game of chance of ancient Chinese origin played with three dice.
+Sic bo (Chinese: 骰寶), also known as tai sai (大細), dai siu (大小), big and small or hi-lo, is an unequal game of chance of ancient Chinese origin played with three dice.
 Grand hazard and chuck-a-luck are variants, both of English origin.
 The literal meaning of sic bo is "precious dice", while dai siu and dai sai mean "big [or] small".

-Sic bo is a casino game, popular in Asia and widely played (as dai siu) in casinos in Macau, Hong Kong.
+Sic Bo is a casino game, popular in Asia and widely played (as dai siu) in casinos in Macau, Hong Kong.
 It is played in the Philippines as hi-lo.
 It was introduced to the United States by Chinese immigrants in the early 20th century, and can now be found in most American casinos.
-Since 2002, it can be played legally in licensed casinos in the United Kingdom.
+Since 2002, it has been played legally in licensed casinos in the United Kingdom.

 Gameplay involves betting that a certain condition (e.g. that all three dice will roll the same) will be satisfied by a roll of the dice.

 Gameplay

-Players place their bets on areas of a table that has been divided into named scoring boxes.
+Players place their bets on areas of a table that have been divided into named scoring boxes.
 The dealer then picks up a small chest containing the dice, which they close and shake, before opening the chest to reveal the combination.
+There are 216 (63) equally likely possible combinations, though only 56 of them are distinguishable.

 Comparison to craps

 Sic bo is one of two casino games involving dice, the other being craps.
-Sic bo is strictly a game of chance because every roll on the dice results a win or loss on any bet.
-In craps, some bets require certain rolls before they can become winning or losing bets, thus encouraging strategy.
+Sic bo is strictly a game of immediate chance because every roll on the dice results a win or loss on any bet.
+In craps, some bets require a certain pattern of successive rolls before they can become winning or losing bets.